Social Contracts must be corrected urgently

 Abridged, Leviticus 25 – 26

-Bibles are books that explain a sustainable society; as an author of research and books that define sustainable societies, I can relate to the challenges that these great authors faced.
+Bibles are books that explain a sustainable society; as an author of research and books that define sustainable societies, I can relate to the challenges that the authors of these great texts faced.
 The Muslim Quran does the same, as does the Hindu Vedas, Buddhist Tripitaka, and so on.
 Every religion in history, even Pagan religions that are no longer practiced, explained the Golden Rule and Ten Commandments; these are sustainability models for any society.

 Why haven’t these books created a sustainable society yet?
 I talk about this in “End of War – Managing Mature Capitalisms“.

 When we secularized our schools because we didn’t understand a contemporary context for 2000-year-old tutorials, we stopped teaching basic rules of leadership and philosophy to our young.
-It’s not surprising that we cannot understand why we stand again at the precipice of yet a fourth unnecessary World War (yes, the Seven-Year War of 1754 was the first World War).
+It’s not surprising that we cannot understand why we stand again at the precipice of yet a fourth unnecessary World War (the Seven-Year War of 1754 was the first World War in truth).

-Also, see End of War for my explanation of the phases leading up to war within these cycles; currency wars, trade wars, etc…
+Also, see End of War for my explanation of the phases leading up to war within these cycles; the currency wars, which are followed by trade wars, and so on…

 Education – unites us.
 In Wikipedia’s list of socialist states, only four of 225 countries in the world aspire to socialism: